Skip to main content

 },

-storage: new RedisStorage(appRedis,"exapmple-fynd-platform-extension"), // add your prefix
+storage: new RedisStorage(appRedis,"example-fynd-platform-extension"), // add your prefix

 access_mode: "offline",